 Seven awards for Irish Times journalists at Newsbrands Ireland ceremony

-Rosita Boland wins overall journalist and scoop of the year for Ann Lovett boyfriend interview
+Rosita Boland wins journalist of the year for Ann Lovett boyfriend interview

 Rosita Boland with her trophy at the 2018 Newsbrand Ireland journalism awards Photograph: Simon Carswell

-Journalists from The Irish Times won seven awards at the 2018 Newsbrands Ireland journalism awards.
+Journalists from The Irish Times won seven awards, more than any other publisher, at the 2018 Newsbrands Ireland journalism awards.

-Rosita Boland won overall journalist of the year and scoop of the year for her work on the death of school girl Ann Lovett in 1982 in Co Longford which included an interview with her former boyfriend Ricky McDonnell.
+Rosita Boland won overall journalist of the year and scoop of the year for her work on the death of school girl Ann Lovett in 1982 in Co Longford which included an interview with the deceased’s former boyfriend Ricky McDonnell.

 Speaking at the ceremony at the Mansion House in Dublin, Jerry Kennelly, chairman of the judging panel said Boland’s work “helped amplify on one of Ireland’s most unexplained scandals of the 1980s”.